approvals/ApprovalTests.Python/docs/reference/storyboard.md

 ## Why Use Storyboards

- Sometime we might want to see different steps in a workflow or lifetime of an object.
-Storyboards enable that.
+Sometimes we might want to see different steps in a workflow or lifetime of an object.
+Storyboards are a convenience object to help enable that.

+Approvaltests allows us to look at a complete object instead of just pieces of it.
+Storyboards allow us to track an object through time.

+The mechanism to map time to space that storyboards use is very analogous to a comic book, but with each frame vertically after each other so that it works well with the diff tool and shows a progression.

 ## How To Use Storyboards